danielmarschall/necropolis/README.md

 ### Radar

-If you have shot 60 enemies, you receive a radar which shows everything around you, but no spheres.
+If you have shot 60 enemies, then you receive a radar at the next stage.
+It will show everything around you, but no spheres.

 At 80 enemies, the radar will also show silver and golden spheres

-At 120 enemies, the radar will show everything, not just the area around you.
+At 120 enemies, the radar will show the whole map, not just the area around you.

 At 140 enemies, the radar will also show the red spheres.

 At the right top you can see the amount of enemies killed.
 Note that the counter does not reset when you restart after dying.

+## Development

+To compile and/or modify the game yourself, you need the following tools:

+- DarkBASIC Professional: Free version available at https://github.com/Dark-Basic-Software-Limited/Dark-Basic-Pro/releases/tag/12.02.16

 ## License